buddhist-uni/buddhist-uni.github.io/courses.md

 <div class="coursedesc">
   <div class="descrow">
     <div onclick="location.href='https://www.coursera.org/learn/modpo'" class="cicon"><i class="fas fa-feather-alt"></i></div>
-    <div class="cdesc">An excellent introduction to the world of 20th Century, American poetry from the University of Pennsylvania's graduate school, "ModPo" teaches you not only the history of the field but more how to approach and read a modern poem.
+    <div class="cdesc">An excellent introduction to 20th Century, American poetry from the University of Pennsylvania's graduate school, "ModPo" teaches you not just the history of the field, but how to read.
     This course is highly recommended for anyone who likes poetry, but who never "got" this modern stuff.</div>
     <div class="ccredits"><i class="fas fa-weight-hanging"></i> 2</div>
   </div>